3 Terms + Capstone Project

 Better plan and execute effective sales campaigns through integrated CRM systems.

 Nowadays, there is a tremendous increase in customer information which is available for the marketer.
-Indeed, companies are collecting different types of information from their customers like social media information, purchasing behaviour, complaining behaviour, socio-demographic information, etc. Consequently, knowing how to use this new information to improve customer relationships could be of high benefit for every marketer because better decisions could be based upon that.
+Indeed, companies are collecting different types of information from their customers like social media information, purchasing behavior, complaining behavior, socio-demographic information, etc. Consequently, knowing how to use this new information to improve customer relationships could be of high benefit for every marketer because better decisions could be based upon that.
 This course tries to fulfil the gap by reaching students new ways to interact with customers on a one-to-one basis.
 At the end of the course, the student should be able to:

 Spot opportunities to transform customer data into actionable results.